ongaeshi/grn_mini/README.md

 # GrnMini

-Groonga(Rroonga) wrapper for using easily.
-It is the KVS so easy to use.
+Groonga(Rroonga) wrapper for use as the KVS.

+Groonga(Rroonga) for using easily.
+You can add the data in the column without specifying.
+You can easy to use and persistence, advanced search query, sort, grouping (drill down), snippets, and pagination.
+You can make an immediate search engine.

 ## Installation